AdobeDocs/federated-audience-composition.en/help/start/access-prerequisites.md

 ## Guardrails & limitations {#fac-guardrails}

-* Federated Audience Composition is currently unavailable to customers [ingesting health data](https://experienceleague.adobe.com/en/docs/events/customer-data-management-voices-recordings/governance/healthcare-shield){target="_blank"} and to Adobe Journey Optimizer Privacy and Security Shield customers.
-[Learn more](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/audiences-profiles-identities/audiences/about-audiences){target="_blank"}.
+* Federated Audience Composition is currently unavailable to customers [ingesting health data](https://experienceleague.adobe.com/en/docs/events/customer-data-management-voices-recordings/governance/healthcare-shield){target="_blank"}<!-- and to Adobe Journey Optimizer Privacy and Security Shield customers-->.
+[Learn more](https://experienceleague.adobe.com/en/docs/journey-optimizer/using/audiences-profiles-identities/audiences/about-audiences){target="_blank"}

 <!--
 * Federated Audience Composition is compatible with Privacy & Security Shield and can be used in all verticals except for healthcare industries.
 Currently, Federated Audience Composition cannot be licensed to customers looking to ingest health data.
 [Learn more](https://experienceleague.adobe.com/en/docs/events/customer-data-management-voices-recordings/governance/healthcare-shield){target="_blank"}-->